d3sc/shorter-link/README.md

 ## About Shorter-link

-Shorter Link is useful for shortening links with the TUI view.
+Shorter Link is useful for shortening links.

 ## Installation